theolivenbaum/resin/README.md

 As of now, indices are created locally.

 ####Tooling
 Refine the CLI to a state where you're starting to wish MS SQL Server Management Studio was a command line tool.
-Oh, the power you shall have.
+The power you shall have.

 ####Facetting
 Help!

+####Windows service
+Implement host as service.

+####Extensibility
+Allow use of custom IScorer implementations.
+Extensible infrastructure for analysis to implement custom metrics, e.g. doc length or any other piece of data other than the term freq that is already stored.
+Custom data ends up in .dfo files (doc info files).

 <a name="scale" id="scale"></a>
 ##Scaling